haroldrubio/PytorchTrainer/README.md

   tr.set_hyperparameters(optim_params)
 ```
 Next, you want to set the loss function for your target task, and set and prime your optimizer and scheduler, if you are using a scheduler.
 Afterwards, prime your model.
 The `prime` functions exist to give you the ability to set hyperparameters that you would want to exist within every trained model.\
 Setting static hyperparameters (those not sampled randomly) by setting the value in a `Hyperparameters`, like with momentum above, and passing the argument directly to the `prime` function are equivalent - but you **cannot** use both.
-In this example, momentum can also be set by `tr.prime_optimizer(momentum=0.9)`.\
+In this example, momentum can alternatively be set by `tr.prime_optimizer(momentum=0.9)`.\
 **(NOTE: `prime` functions MUST be called, even without setting static hyperparameters)**
 ```python
   tr.set_criterion(CrossEntropyLoss)                           #<---- Using Cross Entropy Loss